 Homemade beer and excellent martinis

 The meek Soho staple has a cheap, cheerful and very considered wine and beer list, supplemented by a little black book of aged and dazzling goodies.

-When not at 10 Greek Street or boiling beer in Leicestershire, you may find Wilson on vinous reconnaissance at Albertine, Shepherds Bush.
-He is also contemplating a book about 10 Greek Street.
+When not at 10 Greek Street or brewing in Leicestershire, Wilson continues to work on a book about the restaurant.

 By Douglas Blyde.